Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Supplementary Materials

 \end{itemize}

-\textbf{From decision tree to $A_l$ }: We use our decision tree (shown in Fig. \ref{RoTree}) to determine the alignment lines $A_l$ that should be followed to improve aesthetic composition based on the rule-of-thirds principle.
+\textbf{From decision tree to $A_l$ }: Referring to the main text, we use a decision tree to determine the alignment lines $A_l$ that should be followed to improve aesthetic composition based on the rule-of-thirds principle.
+In this subsection, we provide detailed derivation process for obtaining $A_l$ under the consideration of actor pose and shot side.
 To indicate whether the actor is in a lying or standing pose, we compute the height difference between the actor's head and pelvis joints, which is denoted as $hpd$.
 Additionally, the side of the shot is represented by the relative angle $ra$ between the camera and the actor.
-Given that the on-frame body center $\overline{M}_{2d}=(u_{m},v_{m})$ has been obtained and each shot is of size $(width, height)$, the candidates of alignment $A_l=\{(u_1, v_1), (u_2, v_2)\}$ can be derived as shown in Algorithm 1.
+Given that the on-frame body center $\overline{M_{p}^{*}}=(u_{m},v_{m})$ has been obtained and each shot is of size $(width, height)$, the candidates of alignment $A_l=\{(u_1, v_1), (u_2, v_2)\}$ can be derived as shown in Algorithm 1.